(Owner, Director, Master Acting Teacher: Master, Core)

 For the past 15 years Gehman has been an independent teacher, conducting both classes and private sessions for professionals and all levels of actors at her studio in Hollywood.
 She frequently works on set with her clients.
 Martha’s clients have included: Jane Fonda, Joelle Carter, Beyonce, Common, Katherine LaNasa, Grant Show, Erin Richards, Justin Chatwin, and Agyness Deyn.

-(Studio Manager and Teacher: Core, Craft)
+(Administrative Director, Teacher: Core, Craft)

 (Teacher: Dramatic Improv)